-Fix: World of Warcraft Won’t Start in Windows 10
+FIX: World of Warcraft Won’t Start in Windows 10

-Some would say that such games don’t even have end, so you can play them almost forever.
+Some would say that such games don’t even have an end, so you can play them almost forever.
 Since World of Warcraft has been released way back in 2004 and it had several expansions, millions of people have spent hundreds or even thousands of hours playing their favorite game.

-In addition, you can access your OneDrive files anywhere and with ease just like on your personal computer, but it seems logging in with your Windows Live account is preventing you from playing World of Warcraft, but worry not, because there is a simple solution.
+In addition, you can access your OneDrive files anywhere and with ease just like on your personal computer, but it seems logging in with your Windows Live account is preventing you from playing World of Warcraft.
+Worry not, because there is a simple solution.
 All you need to do is to switch to your local account:

 - First, open Settings, and click on the Accounts icon

 - In Your account, you need to click the Sign in with a local account instead link

 - Switch to a local account screen will appear and it will ask you to enter password for your Microsoft account

 - Now you just need to type your username for a local account, password and password hint